-The emergency switch is a device with one end attached to the ignition switch panel and the other end to, for instance, your life vest.
-When the emergency switch is detached from the ignition switch panel, it automatically switches off the engine.
-It is extremely important that the boat stops, if, for some reason, the pilot loses his or her balance and gets thrown away from the pilot's position.
-Never drive the boat without attaching the emergency switch onto yourself.
-If you attach it to your arm, do not steer the boat with that hand, because the lanyard may twine around the steering wheel in tight turns.
+The emergency switch is a device with one end attached to the switch under the remote control and the other end to, for instance, your life vest.
+The emergency switch automatically switches off the engine when detached from the remote control.
+It is very important that the boat comes to a halt in the event that the driver, for whatever reason, loses his/her balance and is flung from the helm.

+NOTE!
+Never take control of the boat without having attached the emergency switch to yourself.
+If you attach it to your arm, do not steer the boat with that hand, because the lanyard may twist around the steering wheel.

-The engine does not start if the emergency switch is not attached to the ignition switch panel.
+NOTE!
+The engine will not start if the emergency switch is not attached to the switch on the remote control.